"For where

 Luke 12: 34

-Like treasure hunts.
+treasure hunts.
 When I was growing up we had an Easter treasure hunt.
-My mom made clues that would take us to the next clue and the next, until at the end we'd find our Easter basket full of goodies.
+My mom made clues that would take us to the

+Mom makes the coffee" or "Where the cat sleeps."
 But as they got older, they were subject to the full extent of my imagination.
 Suddenly, "Where the keys are" didn't mean where we put our car keys, it meant the piano, and "Vivian Leigh" would mean they should look for the next clue to be taped to the video of "Gone with the Wind."
 I liked the fact they had to use their noggins.
 They hated it.

 When the kids were in their teens I tried stopping the tradition but they rebelled and insisted.
 As I racked my brain for original clues that would truly test their mental abilities, I had a prophetic glimpse into the future and saw myself making treasure hunts when my kids were in their forties.